Cstannahill/CodeTune/backend/README.md

 fine-tunes it on the provided dataset, converts the result to GGUF and finally creates the Ollama model.
 Progress can be polled via `/api/v1/tuning/{id}/progress`.

+### UI workflow

+The React frontend guides you through the entire tuning pipeline.
+Upload a dataset and start a task from the **Fine‑Tuning** tab.
+Progress updates show an estimated time remaining.
+When complete, the worker converts the checkpoint to GGUF and loads the model into Ollama.
+If `push` is enabled it will also push the model to HuggingFace.
+The final progress response includes the GGUF path and HuggingFace repo which are presented in the UI.
+Saved models can later be pushed to HuggingFace or loaded into Ollama from the dashboard.

 ## Development

 Create a `.env` file (see `.env.example`) or set the following environment variables: